Equal Opportunity Employer

 • Completes and submits customer tickets as required.

-• Positions and/or returns containers on the customer’s property in a manner that ensures lids and or doors are properly replaced and do not block driveway entrances or traffic.
+• Positions and / or returns container on the customer’s property in a manner that ensures lids and or doors are properly replaced, and do not block driveway entrances or traffic.

 • Performs all duties as scheduled by Route Manager or Dispatch and assisting other drivers as directed to meet customer needs.